Back

 By the way, read here if you want me to critique yours too.

-Which lead to the below crop now.
+Which leads to the below crop now.

 This is close to how it would have looked if it had shot horizontally.
 Of course, I would have had more action on the sides as well…